namiri-tech/docs-rdme-ng/docs/GETTING STARTED/getting-started.md

   </Card>
 </Cards>

-## Electronic Tax Invoicing in Nigeria

-African countries lately have been opting to digitize their tax systems by imposing e-Invoicing or Electronic Tax Invoicing and Reporting.

-Nigeria is one of the countries and the country's tax authority, **FIRS** (Federal Inland Revenue Service) has a transformative e-invoicing system, simply referred to as *FIRS e-Invoicing System*.

 <Accordion title="DigiTax is multi-national.
 Explore other countries here ..." icon="fa-globe">
   You are currently reading a guide in the DigiTax Nigeria API Hub.